X

 Email Danny Rosenthal ›

-Danny has often used cutting-edge legal theories to help clients achieve positive results.
-For instance, he led a team that relied on the public nuisance doctrine to obtain workplace protections from COVID-19, and he crafted a successful challenge to a regulation restricting overtime pay for federal government workers.
+Danny has often helped clients develop cutting-edge legal strategies to advance their interests.
+For instance, he led a team that relied on the public nuisance doctrine to obtain workplace protections from COVID-19 in the early months of the pandemic.

-In 2021, 2022, and 2023, Danny was named one of the 500 leading plaintiff employment and civil rights lawyers in the United States by LawDragon.
-He has been identified as a “Rising Star” by SuperLawyers for labor and employment law in Washington, DC, in each year since 2018.
+Consistently recognized as a leader in the field, Danny was named one of the 500 leading plaintiff employment and civil rights lawyers in the United States by Lawdragon from 2021 to 2025.
+He was identified as a “Rising Star” by SuperLawyers for labor and employment law in Washington, DC, from 2018 to 2024.

-Danny lives in DC with his wife, Roxanna, and their son.
+Danny lives in DC with his wife, Roxanna, and their two sons.

 Representative matters:

-• Briefed and argued successful appeals on behalf of unions.
+• Briefed and argued successful appeals in defense of unions.
 American Airlines Flow-Thru Pilots Coalition v.
 Allied Pilots Association (9th Cir.
 2022) (affirmance of judgment for union in duty of fair representation class action), Krakowski v.
 Allied Pilots Association (2d.
-Cir 2021) (affirmance of judgments for union in two related duty of fair representation class actions), and Peterson v.
+Cir 2021) (affirmance of judgments for union in two related duty of fair representation class actions); Peterson v.
 Washington Teachers’ Union (D.C.
 2018) (affirmance of dismissal of claim brought by former union officer).

 • Represented a whistleblower under the False Claims Act and Anti-Kickback Statute, leading to settlements after discovery of more than $20 million.
 United States ex rel.
 Dean v.
 Paramedics Plus (E.D.
 Tex.
 2018).